duwei-astro/lensing-dynamics-inference/README.md

 notebooks/supplementary_figures/
 ```

-They use the supporting data included in this repository and the production
+They use the supporting data included in this repository and, where
-MCMC chains in the Zenodo archive linked above.
+required, additional files from the Zenodo archive linked above.

-The notebooks currently read the chain files from `../../../NA_zenodo/`.
+The notebooks currently read the Zenodo files from directories under `../../../NA_zenodo/`.
-Download the required files to this directory, or update the input paths
-in the notebooks to their local locations.
+Users should download and extract the required files while preserving the expected directory structure, or update the input paths in the notebooks accordingly.

 Run all cells in the relevant notebook to reproduce the corresponding
 main-text or Supplementary figure.
 The generated figures are saved in the
 same directory as the notebook.

-## Applying the inference to another lens sample
+## Using the code with another lens sample

-The framework provides a scalable way to extract population-level
-information from strong-lens samples.
-To analyse another lens sample,
-replace the likelihood maps and lens metadata with files in the same
+To analyse another lens sample, replace the likelihood maps and lens metadata with files in the same
 formats as the provided examples.
-If their filenames or locations differ,
-update the corresponding input paths in the example notebook.

 ## License

-The source code in this repository is licensed under the BSD 3-Clause
-“New” or “Revised” License.
-See `LICENSE` for details.
+The source code in this repository is licensed under the BSD 3-Clause License.
+See LICENSE for details.

 <!--
 ## Citation